 Intensive outpatient programs (IOPs) offer structured, flexible care for veterans with substance use disorder or mental health conditions.
 They’re more intensive than standard outpatient care but less restrictive than inpatient treatment.

-IOPs include individual and group therapy, medication management, and evidence-based support — all while allowing you to keep up with daily responsibilities like work or family.
+IOPs include individual and group therapy, medication management, and evidence-based support — all while allowing you to keep up with daily responsibilities like work or family caregiving.

 At Otter House Wellness, we offer an IOP designed to meet the unique needs of each person that walks through our door, including retired service members.